21st Century Heroes workshops provide therapeutic and instructional activities for wounded veterans.

 Produce annual writers conference (29 years, approximately 100 attendees); provide writing workshops in various genres for young adults and adults, organize local writers groups in various genres, provide writing outreach programs and education to the community outside the scope of the conference.

-The mission of the National Museum of Wildlife Art (NMWA) is to impart knowledge and inspire appreciation of humanity's relationship with wildlife and nature through art and education.
+The mission of the National Museum of Wildlife Art is to impart knowledge and inspire appreciation of humanity's relationship with wildlife and nature through art and education.

 Interested in fantastic art, wildlife, and making a difference in your community?